Kim-Ai-gpu/Kim-Ai-gpu/README.md

 I'm an independent researcher passionate about understanding and unifying the fundamental operations in deep learning.
 My work focuses on creating principled frameworks that bridge theory and practice in neural architecture design.

-Currently working on expanding the **Generalized Windowed Operation (GWO)** ecosystem—a theoretical framework that unifies matrix multiplication, convolution, and attention mechanisms through a shared grammar.
+Currently working on expanding the **Generalized Windowed Operation (GWO)** Projects—a theoretical framework that unifies matrix multiplication, convolution, and attention mechanisms through a shared grammar.

 ## 📝 Research Highlights